 I’m a frustrated reader most of the time.
 I pick up a book with a good title or maybe by an author I like, only to find out after I’ve invested some time that it’s the same old stuff written differently by someone different.

 In the second chapter of the book Complacency and False Urgency, Kotter directly addresses this tendency.
-As leaders, we are definitely responsible for creating a sense of urgency, but do we really understand the opposing issue of complacency in our organizations?
+As leaders, we are responsible for creating a sense of urgency, but do we understand the opposing issue of complacency in our organizations?
 This is an especially difficult concept for me.

 I acknowledge that I don’t have the answer to this question.
-This chapter really caused me to think about it, though.
+This chapter caused me to think about it, though.

 Complacency is a killer when developing an organization, a “culture” that continuously changes for the better.
 The natural tendency is to be complacent, so addressing it head-on must be a priority for any leader.
 But, false urgency isn’t the answer.